• Home

 Workflows are best suited for tasks with clear, predefined steps that don’t require flexibility.
 These systems follow set paths, automating repetitive processes with high efficiency, which makes them ideal for straightforward, predictable applications.
 In contrast, AI Agents are designed for more complex and dynamic tasks.
 They can make real-time decisions, adapt strategies, and interact with their environment autonomously.
 Agents are perfect for situations where tasks evolve or require ongoing problem-solving, providing a level of adaptability that workflows can’t offer.

-Common Production Patterns for Agentic Systems
+Common Production Patterns for Agentic AI Systems

 The foundational element of agentic systems is an augmented large language model (LLM), enhanced with features like retrieval, tools, and memory.
 These additions enable the LLM to generate queries, choose tools, and decide what information to retain, allowing for more dynamic, context-driven tasks.